Steven L. Herman: Career

 Herman was one of the few journalists to spend time in the Fukushima I Nuclear Power Plant "hot zone" and visit the grounds of the crippled facility in April 2011.

-Herman served a term as Presidents of the Foreign Correspondents' Club of Japan (FCCJ) and the Seoul Foreign Correspondents' Club.
+Herman served a term as presidents of the Foreign Correspondents' Club of Japan (FCCJ) and the Seoul Foreign Correspondents' Club.
+He has served on the board of governors of the Overseas Press Club and the American Foreign Service Association.